syds-git/openSUSE-docs-revamped/project/docs/microos_getting_started.md

 2. to decrypt during boot.

 The second decrypt can also be done automatically with the following [manual](https://en.opensuse.org/SDB:Encrypted_root_file_system):
 The steps below describe how to set up a key file.
-Please execute the commands and edit the files listed below as root.
+Please execute the commands and edit the files listed below in a transactional-update shell.

 ```
 $ sudo transactional-update shell